 The following table summarizes our restructuring accruals related to facility closures and employee separation charges.
-The current portion and non-current portion is recorded in other accrued current liabilities and other long-term liabilities, respectively, within the accompanying condensed consolidated balance sheets.
+The current portion and non-current portion is recorded in other accrued liabilities and other liabilities, respectively, within the accompanying condensed consolidated balance sheets.
 The balance for all the facilities charges will be paid by the end of fiscal 2020.
-The balance for all the employee separation costs was paid before the end of the second quarter of fiscal 2018.